Aryuko/ZaloduBot/README.md

 ## Usage

 ### Commands
+* ``!names user: mention/id/displayName``
-* ``!names <userMention/userID/userDisplayName>``: Lists all recorded usernames and nicknames for the given user, using either a user mention, the ID of the user, or the current display name of the user as a parameter.
+    * Lists all recorded usernames and nicknames for the given user, using either a user mention, the ID of the user, or the current display name of the user as a parameter.
+* ``!users name: string``
+    * Lists all recorded users that have been seen using the given name.